spew8712/jpegview/README.md

 # JPEGView - Image Viewer and Editor

-This is a mod of [sylikc's official re-release of JPEGView](https://github.com/sylikc/jpegview/) to focus on the slideshow aspect of the app.
-And maybe add [AVIF image format](https://avif.io/blog/articles/avif-faq/#%E2%8F%A9generalinformation) support in future.
+This is a mod of [sylikc's official re-release of JPEGView](https://github.com/sylikc/jpegview/) to focus on the slideshow aspect of the app. _**Beta**_: [AVIF image format](https://avif.io/blog/articles/avif-faq/#%E2%8F%A9generalinformation) support has been added for viewing only (include animated AVIF); save as AVIF not yet implemented (low priority).

 ## Description

-JPEGView is a lean, fast and highly configurable viewer/editor for JPEG, BMP, PNG, WEBP, TGA, GIF and TIFF images with a minimal GUI.
+JPEGView is a lean, fast and highly configurable viewer/editor for AVIF (_beta_), JPEG, BMP, PNG, WEBP, TGA, GIF and TIFF images with a minimal GUI.
 Basic on-the-fly image processing is provided - allowing adjusting typical parameters as sharpness, color balance, rotation, perspective, contrast and local under-/overexposure.

 Features
 * Small and fast, uses SSE2 and up to 4 CPU cores